 Sorghum flour

-Sorghum flour is obtained from ground sorghum grain and is also called jowar flour.
-It is commonly used in India to make jowar roti, an unleavened flatbread made with only hot water, sorghum flour and salt.
-I am perfecting the technique as I type this.
+Sorghum flour, also known a jowar flour, is obtained from ground sorghum grain.
+It is commonly used in India to make jowar roti, an unleavened flatbread made with only hot water, sorghum flour, and salt.

 Sorghum flour is also very popular for lectin-free, gluten-free baking, especially for making sourdough starter and sourdough bread.

-Humans have consumed millets for thousands of years.
-They are still important crops in many countries in Asia and Africa.
-In Romania, my home country, millet was the staple grain before the introduction of wheat and corn, and millet was an important ingredient for different types of bread and porridge in the Roman world.
-Millet is also very popular in Ukraine and Russia.
+Humans have consumed millet for thousands of years.
+They are still essential crops in many countries in Asia and Africa.
+In Romania, my home country, millet was the staple grain before the introduction of wheat and corn, and it was an important ingredient for different types of bread and porridge in the Roman Empire.
+Today, millet is also very popular in Ukraine and Russia.

 For a great cornmeal replacement, grind the millet at home, in a Nutribullet with a milling blade.